Ensure that any terminated users lose their access to corporate systems |

 This Action1 query lists all active and inactive user profiles that exist on endpoints and flags those that are associated with Active Directory accounts that have been inactive for more than 30 days (configurable parameter).
 It also lists all user profiles associated with disabled or deleted user IDs to allow you to cleanup such profiles and remove any cardholder data that might be stored in them.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 8.1.3: Revoke Access for Terminated Employees for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 8.1.3: Revoke Access for Terminated Employees created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports:

 All users must be assigned a unique ID before granting them access to cardholder data